 Co-founder Rosalind Prather and her staff were consumed by managing administrative tasks, like collecting and digging up information about customer families, screening and hiring nannies, reviewing paperwork, and scheduling and confirming meetings.

-Such is life for small business owners, who say they spend 68 percent of their time managing daily tasks in their business—instead of working on their business strategy and goals, according to a survey from The Alternative Board, a membership organization for business owners.
+Such is life for small business owners, who say they spend 68% of their time managing daily tasks in their business—instead of working on their business strategy and goals, according to a survey from The Alternative Board, a membership organization for business owners.

-But for Prather, that lifestyle has changed now that she’s leveraging automation software to do much of the administrative work for her.
+But for Prather, that lifestyle has changed now that she’s leveraging a product like Keap's automation software to do much of the administrative work for her.
 The days of manual labor almost seem unbelievable to her now.